Tom Maentz: Michigan's "touchdown twins"

-1956 season
+Captain of the 1956 team

-After Maentz was selected as the captain of the 1956 team, residents of his hometown held a "Tom Maentz Night" at the Holland Civic Center attended by 600 area residents.
+Maentz was elected by his teammates as the captain of the 1956 Michigan football team.
+Upon learning of his election, residents of Maentz's hometown, Holland, Michigan, held a "Tom Maentz Night" at the Holland Civic Center attended by 600 area residents.
 At the time, Maentz called it "the greatest honor I've ever received and I'll never forget it."
-Michigan ends coach, Matt Patanelli described Maentz as an "ideal athlete," who was a champion in the classroom and on the football field.
+At the dinner in Maentz's honor, Michigan ends coach, Matt Patanelli described Maentz as an "ideal athlete," who was a champion in the classroom and on the football field.
 Patanelli noted that Maentz had demonstrated his toughness, continuing to play football after suffering a broken jaw as a freshman, a neck injury as a sophomore, and a back injury as a junior.

-After the 1956 season, Maentz played in the East-West All-Star Shrine Game and was named as a third-team All-American by the United Press, Central Press Association, and Newspaper Enterprise Association.
+As captain, Maentz led the 1956 Wolverines to a 7–2 record and the No. 7 ranking in the final AP poll.
+After the season, Maentz played in the East–West All-Star Shrine Game and was named as a third-team All-American by the United Press, Central Press Association, and Newspaper Enterprise Association.